cjsharp4/GleamGlumScraper/README.md

 One issue that may occur in some clips is in the case that someone is saying the target word offscreen and another person's face is detected.

-Add entire list of "ee" and "uh" words to ee_uh_words array
+Add the rest of the "ee" and "uh" words to ee_uh_words array

 File Organization: Videos currently contain the target word in their filename and are put into a folder with all the clips from the same video.
 The actual vowel sound ("ee" or "uh") is not currently included in the filename.